KhaiHuy123/analytics-processing-pipeline/README.md

 - Build a machine learning model on Google Colab to perform time series forecasting.

-- Build sensors in Dagster to automatically re-run assets if they fail
+- Build sensors in Dagster to automatically re-run assets if they fail.

+- Build bash file to perform bulking load automatically (use shared volume).

+- Build data-pipeline test case to make sure it works (at early stage).

+- Apply new query optimization strategies in PostgreSQL (especially when data batch is becoming larger).

 ## What errors can be appeared in this pipeline ?